Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README.md

 > - The file size is **at least 10 KB**
 > - The file size has not changed for **at least 60 seconds**
 > These conditions prevent processing files that are still being written by the DAQ or converter.
+> **ADC thresholding in baseline and integration**
+> During both baseline estimation and waveform integration, any waveform samples with
+> ADC values **at or below `ADC_MIN`** (defined in `config.hpp`) are ignored.
+> This suppresses unphysical low ADC values and prevents them from biasing the
+> baseline or the 0 p.e./1 p.e. peak fits.
 ---

 ## Directory Layout (default)